Copyright 2025-2026 Thousand Brains Project

 elif self.search_counter >= self.max_steps:

-logging.debug("Abandoning search, no directions without conflict")
+logger.debug("Abandoning search, no directions without conflict")

-logging.debug("Therefore using original headng")
+logger.debug("Therefore using original headng")

 self.update_tangential_reps(vec_form=vec_copy)